ronhedwigzape/migration-guide-tabulation/README.md

 ## 🛠️ Production - GitHub Pages

-1. Delete the current `gh-pages` branch:
+1. Delete the current `gh-pages` branch if there is:

 - Open your terminal or command prompt.
 - Type the following command and press Enter: